Bunce School of Education

 The Conceptual Framework of the Teacher Education Program is to produce dynamic, professional educators who open "Windows to the Future."
 The philosophy and purpose is summarized by three concepts: best practices for teaching and learning; the understanding and teaching to the diversity of learners; and developing a sense of efficacy.
 The curriculum and assessment revolve around these three concepts under which the Ohio Department of Education (ODE), Ohio Teacher Standards and Interstate New Teacher Assessment and Support Consortium (INTASC) standards fall.
 Each teacher education program area has matched its specialized professional association standards with ODE and INTASC principles.
 These three concepts are windows of opportunity that offer teacher candidates a view of their future as classroom teachers.

 Master of Education - Intervention Specialist in Mild/Moderate

 Master of Education - Intervention Specialist in Early Childhood

 Master of Education - Superintendent's Licensure

-Bachelor of Science - in the licensure areas of: Early Childhood, Middle Childhood (Science, Math, Language Arts and Social Studies), Adolescent to Young Adult (Social Studies, Language Arts, Math, Life Science and Physical Science), Multi-Age (Physical Education, Music and Visual Arts), and Intervention Specialist: Mild/Moderate.
+Bachelor of Science - in the licensure areas of: Early Childhood, Middle Childhood (Science, Math, Language Arts and Social Studies), Adolescent to Young Adult (Social Studies, Language Arts, Math, Life Science and Physical Science), Multi-Age (Physical Education, Music, Visual Arts and Health), and Intervention Specialist.